-This anonymous interview is with someone who has been a hiring manager, a member of a hiring or search committee, and a training coordinator at a public.
+This anonymous interview is with an academic librarian who has been a hiring manager (you are hiring people that you will directly or indirectly supervise).
 This person hires the following types of LIS professionals:

 Do library schools teach candidates the job skills you are looking for in potential hires?